 Consequently, it is critical for the City to ensure the County is indeed going to finish their project before the assessment district is formed.
 We believe the City should be able to officially commence formation proceedings for the assessment district after the County bids the project.
 CivicMic staff will meet with the City in May to confirm and share any updates to the project timeline.

 We appreciate the many responses, comments, and questions received through our second survey and remind you that CivicMic staff is here to help.
 As always, feel free to email us directly at email@example.com or add a comment to any of our posts.
 We will keep the survey open for a few more weeks, so please share the survey, found at civicmic.com/sanleandro, with your neighbors.
 Affected property owners that take the survey, including those that have previously taken the survey, will be entered into a drawing for one of twenty $15 Amazon gift cards.
-We will pick the winners at random upon closing of the survey.
+We will pick the winners at random upon the closing of the survey.

 5/22/2020 Update: The survey is now closed.
 CivicMic will notify winners via email.